Do solar panels make noise?

 To fix this, get back to your installer and ask them to tighten the racking on the rafter.

-To fix this, consider installing rubber pads between the roof and the panels.
+Consider installing rubber pads between the roof and the panels to fix this.
 Doing this will cut down the noise and also preserve your roof.
 Additionally, ask your installer about other common wind noises, so you’re better equipped to deal with them.

 With panels on the roof, you’ll also have several cables running around the roof.
 If these cables are loosely pinned, they could become really irritating during windy days.
 Ensure that your installer clips them firmly to avoid these noises.